openshift-telco/ocp4x-upi-rt/README_RHEL7.md

 The purpose of this repo is to describe the addition of RHEL and RHEL-RT nodes to an existing OCP 4.x bare-metal cluster using PXE Boot and UPI mode.

 ## TL;DR
+1. Generate a `worker-rt` MachineConfigPool with the corresponding MachineConfigs as per instructions at [openshift4x-poc/rhel-rt/rhel-rt-mc-and-mcp.md](https://github.com/openshift-telco/openshift4x-poc/blob/master/rhel-rt/rhel-rt-mc-and-mcp.md)
-1. Copy RHEL and RHEL-RT ISO content to web server
+2. Copy RHEL and RHEL-RT ISO content to web server
-2. Update TFTP Boot and PXE Config
+3. Update TFTP Boot and PXE Config
-3. Update `./scripts/settings_up.env`
+4. Update `./scripts/settings_up.env`
-4. `./generate_kickstart_rhel7.sh`
+5. `./generate_kickstart_rhel7.sh`
-5. `./upload.sh`
+6. `./upload.sh`
-6. Boot node and select PXE install
+7. Boot node and select PXE install
-7. Wait for ~20 mins for RHEL installation to complete.
+8. Wait for ~20 mins for RHEL installation to complete.
 Approve CSR for SA.
 Approve CSR for Node.
    - `sleep 1200 ; ./approve-csr.sh ; sleep 20 ; ./approve-csr.sh`